-Haloperidol - Haloperidol blocks dopamine and norepinephrine reuptake, thus inhibiting the reaction - reactions upons uppartiting and norepinepirrine reuptake, thus inhibiting the central stimulant affects of amphetamines.
+Haloperidol - Haloperidol blocks dopamine and norepinephrine reuptake, thus inhibiting the central stimulant affects of amphetamines.

-Lithium carbonate - The antiobesity and stimulatory effects of amphetamines may be inhibited by
+Lithium carbonate - The antiobesity and stimulatory effects of amphetamines may be inhibited by lithium carbonate.

-Meperidine - Amphetamines potentiate the analgesic effect of meperidine
+Meperidine - Amphetamines potentiate the analgesic effect of meperidine.

 Methenamine therapy - Urinary excretion of amphetamines is increased, and efficacy is reduced by acidifying agents used in methenamine therapy.